matusiakp/Test/README.md

 ## X-Y-Axis Modification <a name="head1"></a>
 I have printed a few enhancements for the Tronxy X5S to improve the XY axis.
 Thanks to these modifications, I improved the stability of the carriage and better belt guidance.
-All information about assembly can be found on the thingiverse (link below) </a> <br>
+All information about assembly can be found on the thingiverse (link below).
-Also I printed a nem mount for motor.
+Also I printed a new mount for motor.
 I was inspired by <a href="https://www.thingiverse.com/thing:2717656">SgaboLab</a> idea, but I improved the design by strengthening the structure and improving the assembly. <br><br>

 Download step:<br>